Cheakamus system

 Pink salmon return to the Cheakamus River

-Every odd-numbered year, pink salmon return to the Cheakamus River – and they’ll be back again this August.
+Every odd-numbered year, pink salmon return to the Cheakamus River – and this year, they're back in what's estimated to be a historically large pink salmon run.

-• Extra crews and rafts during peak monitoring and rescue times.
+- Extra crews and rafts during peak monitoring and salvage times (up to 20 qualified personnel available).

 About baseflow ramp downs

 Each August, we gradually lower river flows as summer runoff slows down.
-This helps protect fish habitats while keeping enough water flowing through late summer and early fall.
+This helps protect fish habitat while keeping enough water flowing through late summer and early fall.

 Stay informed